pippinbarr/cart263-2019/slides/activity-circle-eater/activity-circle-eater.md

 ## 9. Checking for a collision/eating

 Define a function that checks whether the avatar overlaps the food and reacts appropriately.
 It should:
-1. Calculate the distance from the avatar to the food
+1. Calculate the distance from the avatar to the food (p5 has a function for calculating the __dist__-ance between two points)
 1. Check if that distance is less that the sum of the radii of the avatar and food (e.g. they overlap)
-1. If so, increase the avatar's size by a set amount (but not more than its maximum) and move the food to a new random location
+1. If so, increase the avatar's size by a set amount (but don't let it get larger than than its maximum size) and move the food to a new random location
 1. If not, do nothing

 Call this function in `draw()` after the avatar update function.